Sales Dashboards

 • Reps plan their day from it Open the dashboard, see priorities, start working.
 No digging through CRM screens to figure out what needs attention.

-• Stale deals get attention Deals no longer go cold unnoticed.
+• Stale deals get attention earlier Deals no longer go cold unnoticed.
 Automatic surfacing creates a gentle nudge that prevents neglect before it becomes a lost opportunity.

 • Forecasts improve over time Tracking predicted vs actual creates accountability.
 Teams learn to forecast honestly when the record is visible and persistent.